rjmendez/rjmendez.github.io/_posts/2019-02-18-Indeed_CTF_Embedded_3.md

 ```

 **WAT**
-The password looks like am md5? md5 encryption has been invented!
+The password looks like an md5? md5 encryption has been invented!
 To the proot!

 ```
 cd ../../